Small Business Interview: Ngozi Opara, Heat Free Hair

 Do you have any special training?

-Yes, I wanted to really study the process behind making the products we now produce, so I moved to China and studied to become a Hair Manufacturing Technician.
+Yes, I wanted to really study the process of making the products we now produce, so I moved to China and studied to become a Hair Manufacturing Technician.
 I’m also a licensed cosmetologist.

 What are some of your biggest accomplishments as a business owner?